sachin17081998/notes/flutter/state management/mobx.md

 # **Observable**

-Before we start digging into observables we irst need to understand the two states in flutter
+Before we start digging into observables we first need to understand the two states in flutter

 * Core State
 * Derived State

-Core state can be understood as the basic data that drives your business. for example if you are making a contact app thene user first-name and last-name will be your core state.
+Core state can be understood as the basic data that drives your business. for example if you are making a contact app then user first-name and last-name will be your core state.

 Derived State is something that depends oncore state or other derived state.
 So from above example we can say full-name of customer will be your derived state because its value can be derived from first and last name.
 > Derived-State is almost always read-only.
-In the MobX parlance, derived-state is also called computed properties, or just computeds.
+In the MobX parlance, derived-state is also called computed properties, or just computed.

 > State in MobX = Core-State + Derived-State